Logion 8: "Humankind is like a wise fisherman who cast his net into the sea and drew it up from the sea full of little fish."

 Saying 8

-And he said, “The human one is like a wise fisherman who cast his net into the sea and drew it up from the sea full of little fish.
+And he said, "“ human one is like a wise fisherman who cast his net into the sea and drew it up from the sea full of little fish.
 Among them the wise fisherman discovered a fine large fish.
 He threw all the little fish back into the sea, and easily chose the larger fish.
 Anyone here with two good ears had better listen!"

 The parables present an interesting interpretative problem.
-At the literary level, this one consists of a narrative within a simile that is explained by a narrative: the narrator’s voice (“And he said”) introduces a simile (“The human one is like”) that inaugurates another narrative (“a wise fisherman who cast his net into the sea”).
+At the literary level, this one consists of a narrative within a simile that is explained by a narrative: the narrator's voice ("And he said") introduces a simile ("The human one is like") that inaugurates another narrative (“A wise fisherman who cast his net into the sea").
 The perspectives on the meaning of parables reflect the complexity of literary angles within them: they will bear more meaning than appears at first, and, they provide readers (and seekers) a rich field with which to play for meaning (see Crossan 1973: 4-36).
-The word “play” should be emphasized: in every one of these sayings, the meanings and the theological or spiritual principles which inform meaning have been carefully and directly stated.
+The word "play" should be emphasized: in every one of these sayings, the meanings and the theological or spiritual principles which inform meaning have been carefully and directly stated.
 The introduction of parables shifts from that discursive modality to one that requires greater interaction and less guidance from the narrative.
 The parables provide time and space for play.

-The simile itself attempts to define, or to compare, the “human one” or “the man” to a fisherman.
-The ambiguity of the term “the human one” contrasts with the specificity of the description of the fisherman.
-The simile makes a definitive statement about the human condition: “The human one” resembles a “wise fisherman.”
-The human condition signified as the “human one” has the grammatical article (“the”) that indicates that this humanity is not just any human, but the ones who live in a special category of human beings, perhaps those capable of interpreting these sayings.
+The simile itself attempts to define, or to compare, the "human one" or "The man" to a fisherman.
+The ambiguity of the term "The human one" contrasts with the specificity of the description of the fisherman.
+The simile makes a definitive statement about the human condition: "The human one" resembles a "Wise fisherman.”
+The human condition signified as the "human one" has the grammatical article ("The") that indicates that this humanity is not just any human, but the ones who live in a special category of human beings, perhaps those capable of interpreting these sayings.
 That specific community reference to the human being as similar to a wise fisherman places the weight of the comparison on the description.
-Attentive readers, however, recognize that although the emphasis falls on the description, the import remains with the three suppressed elements (the sayings narrator; Jesus’ narrative; and the subject of that narrative, “the human one”).
-These voices seem to join with the voice at the end to say, “Anyone here with two good ears had better listen!”
-The suppressed elements find their voice in the injunction to pay attention: the readers and seekers (if they are as wise as the fisherman) will heed the understanding they might gain about their humanity, and especially about their humanity refracted through Jesus’ sayings and preserved in Thomas’ collection.
+Attentive readers, however, recognize that although the emphasis falls on the description, the import remains with the three suppressed elements (the sayings narrator; Jesus' narrative; and the subject of that narrative, "The human one").
+These voices seem to join with the voice at the end to say, "Anyone here with two good ears had better listen!"
+The suppressed elements find their voice in the injunction to pay attention: the readers and seekers (if they are as wise as the fisherman) will heed the understanding they might gain about their humanity, and especially about their humanity refracted through Jesus' sayings and preserved in Thomas' collection.
 That such an injunction to listen receives attention underscores that only select readers or seekers will be able to understand what transpires.

 The narrative that follows has simple elements: a fisherman caught a net full of fish, but when he found a large fish he threw back all the other small fish.
 The wisdom of a fisherman throwing away the catch and keeping only one large fish inverts normal expectations.
 This is a wisdom of a different sort.
 This wisdom operates with a different set of values and a different orientation toward professional accomplishments.
 The goal of this wise fisherman is not to eat the fish or to sell them, but simply to reject all the smaller fish when he has found the largest one.
 The value of the one big fish makes all other systems of valuing irrelevant.
 Such a narrative defines a wisdom alternative to the dominant norm.